shivamgupta1830/recipe-finder-stackblitz/README.md

 * License

 # Features
-* **Search Recipes:** Search for recipes by ingredient, cuisine, or dish name.
+* **Search Recipes:** Search for recipes by ingredient or dish name.
-* **Recipe Details:** View detailed information on each recipe, including ingredients, cooking instructions, and nutritional info.
+* **Recipe Details:** View detailed information on each recipe, including ingredients, cooking instructions, cooking vinstuctions video & original link to recipe.
 * **Responsive Design:** Fully responsive UI for a seamless experience across desktop and mobile devices.
 * **Error Handling:** Graceful handling of API errors and invalid searches.